MNiMORPH/LSDTT-Guide/README.md

 #### Temporary path

-Instead of altering your profile, you can also just run a startup command for LSDTT directly in your terminal window every time you want to start an LSDTT session.
+Instead of altering your profile, you can also just run a startup command for LSDTT2 directly in your terminal window every time you want to start an LSDTT2 session.

 To do this, navigate to `$HOME/LSDTopoTools/LSDTopoTools2` and run:
 ```sh
 sh lsdtt2_terminal.sh
 ```
-This will start up LSDTT in your terminal window.
-You can now access all the LSDTT tools by simply typing the command name (`lsdtt-<something>`) followed by the driver file name into the command prompt.
+This will start up LSDTT2 in your terminal window.
+You can now access all the LSDTT2 tools by simply typing the command name (`lsdtt-<something>`) followed by the driver file name into the command prompt.

 #### You can now test the install by running a channel extraction on example data.

 ## Getting Example Data
-Download the example data to test the LSDTT install and to test the Terraces at a later step.
+Download the example data to test the LSDTT2 install and to test the Terraces at a later step.
 (Set to do on your desktop, but you can do this anywhere.)

 ```sh
 # Test is set for your desktop, but you can do this anywhere